 Typically, Organic Chemistry is not efficiently self-taught.
 Overnight cramming will probably not produce success!
 The student should quickly read the chapter/segment to be covered BEFORE lecture to improve lecture comprehension.
 After lecture, careful detailed re-reading of the chapter/segment and focused working of the assigned problems are appropriate, necessary, essential, and expected.
 In addition to student's participation in lecture, discussion, reading, and homework, joining and contributing to a study group is strongly encouraged.

-If anticipating a passing grade of C, the minimal time per week devoted to Organic Chemistry is estimated at 4 hr for lecture and discussion, 4-10 hr for reading, and 4-10 hr for homework.
+If anticipating a passing grade of C, the minimal time per week in the summer devoted to Organic Chemistry is estimated at 9 hr for lecture/discussion, 6-12 hr for reading, and 6-12 hr for homework.